criedel95/Robo-Programmer/README.md

 # Robo Programmer

 Robo Programmer is a Windows-focused Fanuc LS programming and diagnostic application.
-It combines a browser-based editor with an optional Electron desktop build and portable PowerShell launchers.
+It combines a browser-based editor with PowerShell launchers.
+Refer to Robo Programmer Instructions.txt for a full set of functions and instruction.

 > This repository is private and under active development.
 The current maintained source is **V5.0**.